PioneersHub/pytanis/README.md

 - [x] tools to assign proposals to reviewers based on constraints like preferences
 - [x] tools to support the final selection process of proposals
 - [x] tools to support the creation of the final program schedule
+- [x] tools to support the update of the final program schedule to [Pretalx]

 ## Getting started